A woman and a man sit at a table talking about college gap year options.

 How to pay for a gap year

 There are different things you can do to help you afford a gap year.
-First, you want to estimate how much it’ll cost; then you want to come up with a plan to pay for it all.
+First, you want to estimate how much it’ll cost; then you want to have a plan to pay for it all.
 Your cost will vary depending on where you go and what you choose to do while there.

 Get a job